guilliharold/passcraft-education/README.md

 # 🔐 PassCraft Education - Passwords Made Simple

-**PassCraft Education** is being integrated into [PassCraft](https://github.com/guilliharold/passcraft/tree/main) as PassCraft Student.
-Not to worry, it will still function the same, just with a few changes.
+PassCraft Education is being incorporated into the [PassCraft](https://github.com/guilliharold/passcraft/tree/main) platform as PassCraft Student.
+Rest assured, the core functionality will remain unchanged, with only minor updates being implemented.

 *PassCraft strives to educate and promote the importance of account and password security.*